 Warrants with an exercise price denominated in a foreign currency are recorded as a warrant liability and classified as fair value through profit and loss.
-The warrant liability is included within accounts payable and accrued liabilities and the change in the fair value of the warrants is recorded as a gain or loss in the consolidated statement of net income (loss) and comprehensive income (loss) within finance expense.
+The warrant liability is included within accounts payable and accrued liabilities and the change in the fair value of the warrants is recorded as a gain or loss in the consolidated statement of net (loss) income and comprehensive (loss) income within finance expense.
 These warrants have not been listed on an exchange and therefore do not trade on an active market.

-The warrant liability is measured by reference to the fair value of the warrants at the date at which they were granted and subsequently revalued at each reporting date.
+The warrant liability is recorded at the fair value of the warrants at the date at which they were granted and subsequently revalued at each reporting date.
 Estimating fair value for these warrants requires determining the most appropriate valuation model which is dependent on the terms and conditions of the grant.
 This estimate also requires determining the most appropriate inputs to the valuation model including the expected life of the warrants, volatility and dividend yield and making assumptions about them.

-The royalty obligation is measured by reference to its fair value at the date at which the liability was incurred and subsequently revalued at each reporting date.
+The royalty obligation is recorded at its fair value at the date at which the liability was incurred and subsequently revalued at each reporting date.
 Estimating fair value for this liability requires determining the most appropriate valuation model which is dependent on its underlying terms and conditions.
-This estimate also requires determining expected revenues from AGGRASTAT® sales and an appropriate discount rate and making assumptions about them.
+This estimate also requires determining expected revenue from AGGRASTAT® sales and an appropriate discount rate and making assumptions about them.